davidhfriedman/jslox/README.md

 # jslox
- Bob Nystrom's Lox Language from [Crafting Interpreters](https://craftinginterpreters.com/), written in JavaScript.
+ A tree-walk interpreter for Bob Nystrom's Lox Language from [Crafting Interpreters](https://craftinginterpreters.com/) , written in JavaScript.

 ## usage